docker/docs/compose/compose-file/compose-file-v1.md

 (`HOST:CONTAINER`), or an access mode (`HOST:CONTAINER:ro`).
 For [version 2 files](compose-versioning#version-2), named volumes need to be specified with the [top-level `volumes` key](compose-file-v2.md#volume-configuration-reference).
-When using [version 1](compose-versioning#version-1), the Docker Engine will create the named volume automatically if it doesn't exist.
+When using [version 1](compose-versioning#version-1), the Docker Engine creates the named volume automatically if it doesn't exist.

-You can mount a relative path on the host, which will expand relative to the directory of the Compose configuration file being used.
+You can mount a relative path on the host, which expands relative to the directory of the Compose configuration file being used.
 Relative paths should always begin with `.` or `..`.